Something didn’t seem right to Laine Steenhagen about the case of mastitis she had.

 The mastitis turned out to be a blessing in disguise.
 Without her milk getting clogged where the cancer was, it might have taken longer to discover the symptoms, she said.
 Her form of cancer, invasive ductal carcinoma, sometimes called infiltrating ductal carcinoma, is the most common type of breast cancer, representing about 80 percent of all breast cancer cases.

-Dr. Melnik said a young woman’s best line of defense against breast cancer is monthly self breast exams, especially if she has no family history or other factors pre-disposing her to cancer that often call for earlier or additional screening.
+A young woman’s best line of defense against breast cancer is monthly self breast exams, especially if she has no family history or other factors pre-disposing her to cancer that often call for earlier or additional screening.

 ‘This is not forever’